ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 sleep 10
 ```

 The commented lines beginning with _#SBATCH_ are parsed by Slurm to determine how to run the jobs.
-The above script creates a log file for each job, these files are located in the 'logs' directory, so make sure that such a directory exists relative to the location where you submit the script.
+The above script creates a log file for each job.
+These files are located in the 'logs' directory, so make sure that such a directory exists relative to the location where you submit the script.

 To submit this script to the job queue, run